2222-09-27

 WebIssues is an open-source, multi-platform issue-tracking system.
 As it says on its website, it can be used to “store, share and track issues with various attributes, description, comments and file attachments”.

-The latest version of 1.1.4 was released in August 2015, providing a simplified mobile version of the web client.
+The platform provides a simplified mobile version of the web client.

 • Compared to the other covered open-source bug tracking tools, WebIssues is one of the less popular ones.